rodneyshupe/Cookbook/Recipes/Entrees/Lamb/YogurtMarinatedGrilledBonelessLegOfLamb.rst

    least one hour and up to 3 hours.
 3. Remove lamb prior to cooking and allow to come to room temperature.
 Heat grill to medium heat.
-Cook lamb, turning once, until it reaches an internal temperature of 125 degrees for medium-rare, about 20 minutes.
+Cook lamb, turning once, until it reaches an internal temperature of 125F for medium-rare, about 20 minutes.
 4. Allow lamb to rest, loosely tented with foil, for at least twenty minutes prior to carving.
 Slice against the grain into thin slices and serve.
    (Tzatziki sauce, harissa or mint jelly all make nice accompaniments.)